Most Overlooked Classic Rock Albums

 1977

 Another album on the weirder side, but not at first glance.
-Starting with some relaxing little Punk Rock pieces intertwined with a unique electronic blend, the album then decides to get more unnerving with its delivery as it goes on, and then finally capping everything off with a terrifying final stretch, filled with screams and surrogate droning.
-Suicide offers an oddly moving musical journey, what with its minimalist approach and synthier arranges.
-Definitely a landmark release in every genre that it crosses over with.
+Starting with some relaxing little punk rock pieces intertwined with a unique electronic blend, the album then becomes more unnerving as it progresses, finally capping everything off with a terrifying final stretch filled with screams and surrogate droning.

-An overlooked classic punk album that pre-dates The Sex Pistols.
+An overlooked classic punk album that predates The Sex Pistols.

 A solid bluesy-rock album with awesome musicians.
 Jim McCarty is an underrated guitarist in my opinion.
-If you enjoy bands like Led Zeppelin, then you will definitely enjoy this.
+If you enjoy bands like Led Zeppelin, you will definitely enjoy this.

 1989